Super-Protocol/docs/whitepaper/tee-provider.md

   <img src={require('./images/tee-provider-15.png').default} />
 </p>

-For additional protection, we can split data processing into several TEE areas and set up secure channels in between them, as well as collect the results similar to the the aggregation scheme of multiple value providers:
+For additional protection, we can split data processing into several TEE areas and set up secure channels in between them, as well as collect the results similar to the aggregation scheme of multiple value providers:

 <p align="center">
   <img src={require('./images/tee-provider-16.png').default} />